 164. Eschatological Problems.
 A topical study of problems of interpretation in the field of Eschatology.
 Method of study will include lectures, reports on assigned problems, and class discussions.
-Elective, two hours.
-Professor Walvoord.
+Prerequisite, prescribed course in Eschatology.
+Elective, two hours, spring semester, 1946.
+Professor

-165. Theological Systems.
-The study of thirty important works on systematic theology including all fields of doctrine.
-Particular attention is given to those theologies which represent the development of reformed protestant doctrine, but works on Roman Catholic theology, Jewish theology, and other systems influencing theology are studied including the most recent contributions.
+- 165. Theological Systems.
+The study of thirty important works on systematic theology including all fields of doctrine, Particular attention is given to those theologies which represent the development of reformed protestant doctrine, but works on Roman Catholic theology, Jewish theology, and other systems influencing theology are studied including the most recent contributions.
 Each student is expected to make a special study of at least two theological systems and report is given to the class.
 Seventy-five sets of theology are available for study in the Library.
 Prerequisite, one year of systematic theology.
-Elective, two hours.
-Professor Walvoord.

-166. Contemporary Theology.
+Elective, two hours, winter semester, 1945-1946.
+Professor Wal- - 166.
+Contemporary Theology.
 A survey of recent thought in the theological field.
 Approximately seventy-five authors are used and an attempt is made to acquaint the student with the leading writers of contemporary theology.
 The study is approached from the objective point of view to determine the content of each contribution.
 Comparison is made to Biblical theology, with particular attention to the premises and implications of the views set forth and the dangers and weaknesses of contemporary theology.
-Prerequisite, one year of systematic theology.
+Prerequisite. one year of systematic theology.
 Elective, two hours.
 Professor Walvoord.